 Shopping Ads will be a key battleground this holiday season.
 Price reviews, bid adjustments, text optimisation, and special promotions will all be vital areas to maximise sales during this period.
 You could also optimise your existing Ad Text with seasonal promotion messages, and don’t forget to constantly monitor your performance.

 This holiday season, it’s important to stay ahead of the curve.
-This means predicting demand, key performance factors and potential issues with the help of previous data and current market data; preparing to meet demand by insuring smooth logistics; and most importantly, providing consumers with a sense of satisfaction and fulfilment.
+This means predicting demand, key performance factors, and potential issues with the help of previous data and current market data; preparing to meet demand by insuring smooth logistics; and most importantly, providing consumers with a sense of satisfaction and fulfillment.

 Here are a few ‘things-to-do’ that need to be on your list: